joelberkeley/words/languages.md

  * theorem proving, which allows one to guarantee certain properties of runtime values at compile time, such as an integer being within some bounds

 Idris shares dependent types and theorem proving with Agda, but is [designed for](http://docs.idris-lang.org/en/latest/faq/faq.html#what-are-the-differences-between-agda-and-idris) general purpose programming.
-It is inspired by Haskell, and uses much of the same syntax, but is written in C. As of 2021, Idris isn't ready for production deployment.
+It is inspired by Haskell, and uses much of the same syntax.

 ### [Rust](https://www.rust-lang.org/)

 Rust gives the performance and memory profile of C, while guaranteeing memory and thread safety.
 It achieves this with an ownership memory model and its type system.
 It is often spoken of as having a steep learning curve, but I don't think this opinion is always justified.
 It simply enforces the rules you _should_ learn in languages like C, but might not.
 Moreover, there are a number of ways of explicitly trading performance or safety for syntactic and conceptual simplicity.

 Beyond the features of the language itself, Rust boasts an intuitive and reliable package manager, Cargo, as well as some of the [best learning resources](https://www.rust-lang.org/learn) around, such as [_the book_](https://doc.rust-lang.org/book/).
-I personally learnt Rust using a different book, [_Programming Rust_](http://shop.oreilly.com/product/0636920040385.do) by Blandy and Orendorff, which I consider the best programming book I've read.
+I personally learnt Rust using a different book, [_Programming Rust_](http://shop.oreilly.com/product/0636920040385.do) by Blandy and Orendorff, which I consider amongst the best programming books I've read.

 ### [Scala](https://www.scala-lang.org/)